What is biodiversity?

 October–December 2019: Biodiversity Strategy is finalised and approved by Cabinet.

 How can you help?

 We want to know how you feel about our biodiversity – what it means to you, why it matters, and what you want us to achieve in the future.
 Once we understand this, we’ll have a better idea about the direction a new Strategy should take.
 We’re engaging with our Treaty Partners and working with reference groups who have expertise in Te Ao Māori worldviews, science, conservation and industry.

-We’ll gather your thoughts into a discussion document, which in April/May 2019 will be available for you to make sure your views were reflected and make a formal submission.
+We’ll gather your thoughts into a discussion document, which in June 2019 will be available for you to make sure your views were reflected and make a formal submission.

 By December 2019, a new Biodiversity Strategy will be complete.